Camps and prolonged struggle for access to indigenous and peasant rights in Paraguay

 A patriotic and sovereign stance in the Itaipu negotiations.

-Another central point of the request is the trial of Attorney General Sandra Quiñonez, who is accused of favoring certain powerful sectors, including mafia members and criminals linked to the country's narco-politics.
-The official, on the other hand, attacks the most vulnerable groups, with charges and imprisonment.
-She is also accused of authorizing the amendment to the penal code.
+Another key point of the petition is the trial of Attorney General Sandra Quiñonez, who is accused of favoring certain powerful groups, including mafiosos and criminals linked to drug trafficking and politics in the country.
+The official, moreover, targets the most vulnerable groups with accusations and imprisonment.
+She is also accused of authorizing the modification of the penal code.

-On Wednesday, March 16, the impeachment petition was presented in the Chamber of Deputies, but no vote was taken because the session lacked a quorum after its reading.
-This was thanks to Colorado deputies from the Honor Colorado (Cartista) and Añetete (government) factions, who were joined by the Liberal Llanista faction.
+On Wednesday, March 16, the impeachment motion was presented in the Chamber of Deputies, but no vote was taken because the session lacked a quorum after the reading.
+This was due to the actions of Colorado Party deputies from the Honor Colorado (Cartista) and Añetete (pro-government) factions, who were joined by the Llanista Liberal faction.

-On the morning of Tuesday, March 22, the second tense session took place.
-Amid heated discussions, the roll-call vote was finally held, with Sandra Quiñónez saved by Colorado deputies from Cartistas, the ruling party, and Llanistas.
-The request for #Impeachment was rejected in the Chamber of Deputies with 37 votes in favor, 32 against, 6 tense, and 5 absent.
+On the morning of Tuesday, March 22, the second and tense session took place.
+Amid heated discussions, a roll-call vote was finally held, and Sandra Quiñónez was saved by Colorado Party deputies from the Cartes, ruling party, and Llanista factions.
+The impeachment request was rejected in the Chamber of Deputies with 37 votes in favor, 32 against, 6 abstentions, and 5 absences.

-Among other issues that concern the organizations is the debate over the sovereignty of the Itaipu Binational.
-They demand that grassroots sectors have an impact on making the treaty beneficial to the people.
-The Itaipu treaty will be discussed in 2023 with Brazil.
+Another issue the organizations are addressing is the debate on the sovereignty of the Itaipu Binational Dam.
+They demand that popular sectors have a say in drafting the treaty to benefit the people.
+The Itaipu treaty will be debated with Brazil in 2023.

 Women's participation

-Alicia's reflection reflects on the struggle for land and resistance in Paraguay.
-Women are the most vulnerable to violence and, at the same time, the most active in their communities, putting their bodies on the line in defense of their territory.
+Alicia's reflection highlights the struggle for land and resistance in Paraguay.
+Women are the most victims of violence and, at the same time, the most active participants in their communities, putting their bodies on the line in defense of their territory.

-“ There's a lot of participation from women because we're the hardest hit by crises.
-Climate change affects us, the feminist economy stems from production—from selling eggs, corn, and cheese at departmental fairs, with their fresh produce, and from our indigenous women with their handicrafts—and now nothing comes out.
-The fair is ending, and women are in extreme poverty .
-Our children can't even go to school anymore because they don't even have flip-flops,” the leader expressed with concern.
+“ There is a lot of participation from women because we are the ones who are hardest hit by crises.
+Climate change affects us, the feminist economy comes from production; from selling eggs, corn, cheese at the departmental fairs, with our fresh products, and our Indigenous sisters with their handicrafts, and now nothing is selling.
+The fair is over and we women are in extreme poverty .
+Our children can't even go to school anymore because they don't even have shoes (sandals),” the leader stated with concern.

-She also mentioned another growing social problem: the closure of rural schools .
-Only a few remain in the departmental capitals, which means traveling miles by motorcycle to reach one.
-This often means exclusion from the right to education due to a lack of resources to attend.
-"Women, girls, and boys are condemned to live in ignorance; there are no development policies," she states.
+She added another growing social problem: the closure of rural schools .
+Only a few remain in the departmental capitals, meaning students must travel kilometers by motorcycle to reach one.
+And often, this means being denied the right to education because they lack the resources to attend.
+“Women, girls, and boys are condemned to live in ignorance; there are no development policies,” she stated.

-So far, the government's best offer has been to provide chicks, seeds, and some supplies, which the #LuchaProlongada organizations believe doesn't solve the root problems.
+So far, the government's best offer has been to hand out chicks, seeds, and some goods, which, according to the #ProlongedStruggle organizations, does not solve the root problems.

-They have decided not to give in to the government's offers and to continue pressing for their demands, which they believe can resolve the problems in the countryside and the country.
+They have decided not to give in to the government's offers and to continue pressing for their demands, which they believe are the only way to solve the problems in the countryside and the country.

 Self-management and solidarity

-The organizations camping in Plaza O'Leary are: Conamuri, OLT, FNC, ONAI, and MCP.
-The tent organization has a soup kitchen, which feeds all the activists.
-On a Sunday afternoon, we can see a group shelling peanuts for the next day's breakfast or preparing vori-vori for lunch.
-All tasks are divided up on-site: cleaning, food preparation, and security.
+The organizations camped out in O'Leary Square are: Conamuri, OLT, FNC, ONAI, and MCP.
+The encampment includes a communal kitchen, which feeds all the activists.
+On a Sunday afternoon, you might see a group shelling peanuts for the next day's breakfast or preparing vori-vori for lunch.
+All tasks are divided among the campers: cleaning, food preparation, and security.

-With the arrival of autumn and several days of rain, the organizations, and Conamuri in particular, are calling on the public to help sustain the struggle with coats and blankets.
-They are also donating non-perishable food items for the soup kitchen, as the supplies they arrived with are running out.
+With the arrival of autumn and several days of rain, the organizations, and Conamuri in particular, are calling on the public to help sustain their struggle by donating coats and blankets.
+They are also requesting non-perishable food items for the community kitchen, as the supplies they arrived with are running out.

-On the other hand, several organizations have expressed their solidarity in support of the #LuchaProlongada (Prolonged Struggle), such as Base Is, which held a seminar on the struggle for land, within the framework of the mobilizations and the Peace and Justice Service (SERPAJ-Py).
+Furthermore, several organizations have expressed solidarity in support of the #ProlongedStruggle, such as Base Is, which held a seminar on the struggle for land, within the framework of the mobilizations, and the Peace and Justice Service (SERPAJ-Py)

-The FNC is celebrating its 28th anniversary.
-This year, the march is taking place within the framework of the #LuchaProlongada (Prolonged Struggle) of the Peasant, Indigenous, and Popular Plenary and is convened by the alliance and resistance movement.
+The FNC is celebrating 28 years of marching.
+This year, the march is taking place within the framework of the #ProlongedStruggle of the Peasant, Indigenous, and Popular Assembly, and was convened from the space of alliance and resistance.

-A large march is planned for Thursday, March 24th, at 7:00 a.m., from the Metropolitan Seminary to Plaza O'Leary in downtown Asunción.
-Since Monday, March 21st, more people from the organizations have arrived to camp and join the actions.
+A large march is planned for Thursday, March 24th, at 7:00 a.m., starting from the Metropolitan Seminary and ending at Plaza O'Leary in downtown Asunción.
+Since Monday, March 21st, more people from various organizations have arrived to camp and join the protests.

-"We invite all organized democratic sectors and the general public to join the great #MarchaCampesina , which will expand this year, to bring to Asunción the heartfelt demands of the country's most vulnerable communities and to demand compliance with all human rights, peasant rights, the rights of indigenous peoples, and the social, cultural, and environmental rights of the entire Paraguayan population," the FNC states in its official communications.
+“We invite all organized democratic sectors and the general public to join the great #PeasantMarch , which this year is expanding, to bring to Asunción the heartfelt demands of the country's most vulnerable communities and to demand compliance with all human rights, peasant rights, indigenous peoples' rights, and the social, cultural, and environmental rights of the entire Paraguayan population,” the FNC stated in its official communications.

 SUPPORT US